RedberryProducts/laravel-crypto-wallet/README.md

 ## 📋 Overview

-The `Khomeriki\BitgoWallet` package provides a set of features to:
+The `RedberryProducts\CryptoWallet` package provides a set of features to:

 - Generate, manage, and list wallets
 - Fetch and consolidate wallet balances